airbrake/node-airbrake/Readme.md

 ### airbrake.handleExceptions()

 Registers a `process.on('uncaughtException')` listener.
-When an uncaught exception occurs, the error is send to airbrake, and then re-thrown to kill the process.
+When an uncaught exception occurs, the error is sent to Airbrake, and then re-thrown to kill the process.

 ### airbrake.notify(err, [cb])